mongodb/docs-java-other/README.md

 For major and minor releases, it is required to build the api docs.
 This can be done by navigating to your `mongo-java-driver` repo (*Note: NOT the submodule in this repo*) and executing the appropriate `gradlew` command after checking out the correct tag.
+Make sure you installed the Java version specified in the `:bson:compileJava` task on your machine.

 For example, to build the apidocs for the 4.4 release of driver: